 Lowering oxidative stress in the body is one way to increase lifespan.
 It seems that by lowering insulin levels, oxidative stress in turn is decreased.
 A ketogenic diet decreases insulin levels – allowing the formation of ketones to be used as fuel.

 Many experts are turning to ketogenic diets in a quest to slow down aging.
 This is an upcoming area of science, a subject you can find out more about here.
+Also, be sure to check out my article on Red Light Therapy for a revolutionary way to help with anti-aging.

 Speaking of lowered insulin levels, a result of running off ketones allows an individual to control, and lower, their blood sugar levels.
 The ability to utilise fat and ketones as fuel for the body mean a pre-diabetic or even a type 2 diabetic, no longer has to worry about excess blood sugar levels and the need to source exogenous insulin.